WMGDataScience/gym_wmgds/docs/misc.md

 # Miscellaneous

-Here we have a bunch of tools, libs, apis, tutorials, resources, etc. provided by the community to add value to the gym ecosystem.
+Here we have a bunch of tools, libs, apis, tutorials, resources, etc. provided by the community to add value to the gym_wmgds ecosystem.

-## OpenAIGym.jl
+## OpenAIgym_wmgds.jl

-Convenience wrapper of the OpenAI Gym for the Julia language [/tbreloff/OpenAIGym.jl](https://github.com/tbreloff/OpenAIGym.jl)
+Convenience wrapper of the OpenAI gym_wmgds for the Julia language [/tbreloff/OpenAIgym_wmgds.jl](https://github.com/tbreloff/OpenAIgym_wmgds.jl)